wisteria-hill-technologies/jedi-training-top-trumps/README.md

 # Jedi Training - Star Wars Top Trumps Game
 You can have a look at the app by visiting https://jedi-training-top-trumps.vercel.app/

+Note: <p style="color: orange">Please note that the backend of this app is hosted on the free hosting of Heroku, so it may take some time for the server to wake up.
+If not responsive, please refresh the page and wait.</p>

 ## What is it?
 Simple Star Wars Top Trumps game